azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/makasar.md

 | e       | `e`      |" 𑻵"      | /ə/|
 | o        | `o`       |"𑻶"      | /o/ |

+* Duplicate syllables with the same consonant and vowel where it is not the /a/ sound can have the vowel written on the same consonant twice; for example "dudu" may be written "𑻧𑻴𑻴".

 ## Examples

-Here are some examples of Makasar script and its Latin counterpart :
+Here are some examples of Makasar script and its Latin counterpart

-* 𑻨𑻠𑻭𑻵𑻱𑻳𑻣𑻵𑻣𑻵𑻤𑻮𑻧𑻦𑻶𑻠  : nakanréi pépé' balla' datoka (fire devouring a temple)
+* 𑻨𑻠𑻭𑻵𑻱𑻳𑻣𑻵𑻣𑻵𑻤𑻮𑻧𑻦𑻶𑻠: nakanréi pépé' balla' datoka (fire devouring a temple)